Back

 BY JOE ROWAN, August 19 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

-🧠 Learn more about Stuart in our article below and at StuartGoldsmith.com and come hear his set at 🔥THE HEAT on September 20 2024 at Harwell Science and Innovation Campus.
+🧠 Learn more about Stuart in our article below and at StuartGoldsmith.com.

 As a busy comedian, Stuart Goldsmith struggled to process his own “climate dread”.
 So he started writing jokes about it.
 “In comedy we say that the problems are the material.
 You have a problem in your life, a problem in society, a political or environmental problem, and you pore over it, and crack into it, and that’s where you find the funny stuff.
 And as a climate comedian, what a relief, because there are so many problems, and so I have an infinite amount of material to work with,” Goldsmith said at the sustainability conference GreenBiz 24 last February.
-He will be bringing this upbeat approach to his set at THE HEAT, VOYAGERS’s first climate-tech festival on September 20.
+He brought this upbeat approach to his set at THE HEAT, VOYAGERS’s first climate-tech festival on September 20 2024.

 But is climate a laughing matter?
 “I can’t help but try and fix problems in my writing, and the climate is a pretty massive problem,” he says.
 “And I became more and more aware of it in the way that everyone does, sort of passing through what I think of as the membrane of climate awareness.
 You start thinking, ‘oh god, I’m reading a lot about this in the news.
-I guess it’s hopeless.”
+I guess it’s hopeless’.”
 This led him to start wondering what he could do to help.
 “I realised that the options seemed to be either smash the system and blockade an oil refinery or blow up a pipeline-type activism, or get an MSc in climate and start working.
 I thought, I’m not the sort of person that can do either of those things.
 So I couldn’t help but write a show about it, because I was just scared all the time”.

 Goldsmith is a long-term Edinburgh Festival Fringe performer, and his climate-crisis comedy show Spoilers won best show last year.
 “The Edinburgh Fringe unpeeled my head as a teenager.
 It’s like an inspiration festival.
 It’s a ‘people trying things’ festival, and it’s a ‘get inspired by this’ festival.
 I’ve been going for 30 years, and I love it to bits.”